Rismosch/ris_engine/README.md

   If you are not using `rustup`, you need to figure out how to link against `$VULKAN_SDK\Lib\SDL2.lib`.

   SDL2 also needs `$VULKAN_SDK\Bin\SDL2.dll` at runtime.
 There are many ways on how to accomplish this.
 One way is to copy the DLL to the root of this repo.
 But I recommend you to add `$VULKAN_SDK\Bin` to your environemnt variables.
 The Vulkan SDK provides useful tools that you may want in your environment.

-  #### Shaderc

-  When you are using a properly installed Vulkan SDK, Shaderc should work out of the box.

-  If you are not using the Vulkan SDK, you must configure Shaderc manually.
-Here are instructions on the needed setup: https://github.com/google/shaderc-rs/blob/4e0441563a49009a24916a0e4c6577532bf990a0/README.md#setup

 </details>